-The foregoing summary of the remainder of Four Quartets,

-while not as thorough an explication as the consideration of the first two sections of "Burnt Norton," may illustrate the plot of the poem and the poem's orthodox worldview.
-The discussion of "Burnt Norton," sections one and two, has hopefully illustrated the method of explication as it may more thoroughly be applied to a work of literature.
-It is also hoped that the foregoing explication has demonstrated the value of explication when it is applied as a system to a work of literature.
+The foregoing summary of the remainder of Four Quartets, while not as thorough an explication as the consideration of the first two sections of "Burnt Norton," may illustrate the plot of the poem and the poem's orthodox worldview.
+The discussion of "Burnt Norton," sections one and two, has hopefully demonstrated the value of explication when it is applied as a system to a work of literature.
 The unreliability of the narrator, his dual nature, the complication of intellectual pride, the change in the plot, and even the medieval cosmology of the second section of "Burnt Norton" have not, to this author's knowledge, been noted in previous criticism of Four Quartets.